 Student Name & Title at Internship

-Description of Respo nsibilities
+Description of Responsibilities

-Total hours per week : Stipend: \$
+Total hours per week: Stipend: \$

 Terms of covenant Start date: End date:

-the student; students required 400 hours I s may not expect to nave already been o start and completion dates agreed upon between the to exit their field placement before the end date, eve completed.
-Any alterations to the Administrative Ag supervisor, the student and the Director of Theologi en if the reement
+Students are expected to abide by the start and completion dates agreed upon between the site and the student; students may not expect to exit their field placement before the end date, even if the required 400 hours have already been completed.
+Any alterations to the Administrative Agreement must be mutually agreed upon by the supervisor, the student and the Director of Theological Field Education at CTS.

 Other benefits Vacations

 Supervision

-Name & Title of Supe ervisor:
+Name & Title of Supervisor:

 Address:

 Phone: Email:

-Schedule for weekly / planned supervis sion
+Schedule for weekly planned supervision

 When Where

-Schedule for Evalua ition Sessions with h supervisor
+Schedule for Evaluation Sessions with Supervisor

-Date of Mid-Point Ev aluation (at 200 hou urs)
+Date of Mid-Point Evaluation (at 200 hours)

-Date of Final Evaluat on (at 400 hours)
+Date of Final Evaluation (at 400 hours)

-What support structu Lay Committee, Peer What reporting structures are in place? (e.g., Site Su pervisor,
+What support structures are in place?
+What reporting structures are in place? (e.g., Site Superviso Lay Committee, Peer Group):